-- 2.1 At its meeting on 7 January 2019 it was agreed that the performance of the new arrangement for Adoption@Heart the Regional Adoption Agency would be reported to and scrutinised by the Children's Services and Education Corporate Parenting Board. - 2.2 Adoption@Heart has been operational since 1 April 2019 and a performance report was presented to the Scrutiny Board in November 2020 covering the first year of operation
+At its meeting on 7 January 2019 it was agreed that the performance of 2.1 the new arrangement for Adoption@Heart, the Regional Adoption Agency would be reported to and scrutinised by the Children's Services and Education Corporate Parenting Board.

-2 1.3 The second full year of performance is now set out in Adoption@Heart's Annual Report 2020/21.
+- 2.2 Adoption@Heart has been operational since 1 April 2019 and a performance report was presented to the Scrutiny Board in November 2020 covering the first year of operation and subsequently in August 2021 covering the second year. - 2.3 The third full year of performance is now set out in Adoption@Heart's Annual Report 2021/22.